BumbleB2na/react-currency-converter/README.md

    - build components from mockups that only have render() methods and use props that were passed down to them
      - build top-down... from main container down to smaller components
       - *Does not yet have interactive functionality*
-      - *Use proprs to pass data down - don't use state yet*, state will come in next step
+      - *Use props to pass data down - don't use state yet*, state will come in next step

 3. Identify the minimal (but complete) representation of UI state
    - list off all the parts in the application (e.g. checkbox, search input, table)